Collaboration Workflow

 -

-accepted – Receivers have accepted the proposal.
-The collaboration is active, and you use the workflow tabs (Overview, Files, Post-Editor, etc.) to coordinate work and assets.
+Accepted – Receivers have accepted the proposal.
+The collaboration is active, and you use the Production, Post-Production, and Distribution stages to coordinate planning, assets, delivery details, and communication.

 -